 Moments that some thought unimaginable.
 Here are some of the building blocks at CHILD, and the joy we experience every day:

-Friendship: Upon his admission to CHILD in the fall, his Mom reported he had never experienced the joy of friendship with a peer.
+Friendship: Upon his admission to CHILD, his Mom reported he had never experienced the joy of friendship with a peer.
 By the start of summer, his teachers reported, “He gets along with classmates and Mom shared he has even experienced the fun of several sleep-overs.
 He has friends.

 Trust: From her first day at CHILD, she clung to the same instructional assistant assigned to her classroom, never willing to interact with another, or engage with peers.
 When an accident required that instructional assistant to be on leave, all of us were truly amazed when this student ably adjusted to working with other staff members.
 She has learned to trust.